RMIT-COSC2780-2973-IDM25/IDM25-DOC/FAQ-PROLOG.md

     - [Why do I get  "`Warning: Clauses of a/1 are not together in the source-file`" warning?](#why-do-i-get--warning-clauses-of-a1-are-not-together-in-the-source-file-warning)

 ## General Prolog Information ℹ️

+Simpson's DB: use grandpa (not granpa)
+Make sure SWI is in your PATH so you can call it from terminal In Linux, install the test package (swi-prolog-test) Put the same predicate all together, don't scattered the around interleaved: SWI will complain.
+Always use an IDE to do your development (e.g., VSCODE with Prolog plugin) - do not upload or edit in GitHub sits_right(X, Y): Y sits to the left of X (X to the right of Y)

 ### Development environment